Who can ask for a Disclosure?

 Can I check myself or a family member?

 Under the current Legislation an individual or self-employed person can not obtain an Enhanced or Standard DBS check upon themselves.
 Anybody can request a Basic-level Check on themselves, via DDC, the DBS or Disclosure Scotland if living in Scotland.
 For higher level Disclosures there must always be a third party who is either offering a role that is exempted from the Rehabilitation of Offenders Act (1974) or is willing to endorse the subject working in a qualifying role.
 Further, that 3rd party must have the sanction of denying the role to the subject of the Disclosure, or refusing to endorse their working in that role, if they do not consider it to be satisfactory.

 This includes companies where the subject of the check is also the proprietor of the organisation.
 If there are co-owners who are not related you can request checks upon each other.

 If you have been asked for a DBS check, you can ask the requesting organisation to contact DDC and they may be able to administer the checks directly with us.

-What is the difference between a Subject Access Request, a Police Certificate and a Basic Disclosure?
+Differences between a Subject Access Request, a Police Certificate and a Basic Disclosure

 Disclosures are different to “Police Checks”, which are documents issued by the Police at the request of an individual asking for a copy of any data stored on the Police National Computer about them.
 This information is provided under the Data Protection Act and is therefore only for the personal use of the subject and nobody else has the legal right to ask to see it.
 Police Checks are also known as “Subject Access” reports.
 For individuals looking to obtain a Police Certificate, for the purposes of a Visa application to certain countries, please visit the Association of Chief Police Officers (ACPO) website.